SmartPracticeschool/llSPS-INT-1911-Predicting-Life-Expectancy-using-Machine-Learning/README.md

 It is a typical Regression Machine Learning project.My idea to implement this project is to use a dataset containing data based on different countries.It includes  training the dataset on regression algorithms like Multiple Linear Regression,Decision tree,Random Forest.

+The end product of this project is a webpage containing a form which takes input and give the required life expectancy as output.

 ## Scope of use

 It will be easier to determine the predicting factor which is contributing to lower value of life expectancy.
 This will help in suggesting a country which area should be given importance in order to efficiently improve the life expectancy of its population.